Riot (Rascal Flatts song)

-"Riot" is a song written by Jaron Boyer and Sara Haze, and recorded by American country music group Rascal Flatts.
-It is the third single from their 2014 album Rewind.
+"Riot" is a song written by Jaron Boyer and Sara Haze, and recorded by American country music group Rascal Flatts as the third single from their ninth studio album Rewind (2014).

 Content

 The song is a "pleading ballad replete with piano, strings and Gary LeVox's tender tenor and gentle vibrato".
 In it, the narrator pleads that his lover not leave him, saying that "there would be a riot" should she do so.

 Critical reception

 Giving it an "A", Tammy Ragusa of Country Weekly wrote that "A well-written lyric…gives a simple twist as Gary, Jay DeMarcus and Joe Don Rooney add their full band and harmonies in the verses and soar through the choruses, building to a crescendo that will leave you breathless when it drops back to just Gary's ethereal vocal, piano and strings."
 Taste of Country also favorably reviewed the song, saying that "Sonically, ‘Riot’ is complex and beautiful, playing to the strengths of each band member perfectly ...
 The guitar riffs and crescendoing instrumentation create a soaring sound, while the soft cello underneath provides the foundation for a track that will play just as well in intimate acoustic settings as it will in the huge arenas Rascal Flatts play on a regular basis."